KandawalaEd/portfolio-webpage/README.md

 # portfolio-webpage
+First commit 1/04/25 at 11:20 pm.
 This is my portfolio webpage for PLP hackathon 1.

-first commit 1/04/25 at 11:20 pm.
-index.html and css with basic structure but not a lot of content.
-Will also improve the visuals.
+I created it using purely CSS and HTML.

+I only included comments at the end because I was learning while creating the webpage and having to comment and delete comments when I found better strategies became tiresome.